Sample Letter Requesting to Be a Board Member (Free Template)

 Sample Letter Requesting to Be a Board Member

 A well-crafted board member request letter helps you stand out when applying to join a nonprofit board.
 It demonstrates alignment with the mission, relevant skills, and commitment to governance and fundraising responsibilities.
+According to CharityAuctions.com, nonprofits with an active and engaged board raise an average of 35% more at their annual auction or gala than those with lower board participation.
 This guide includes copy-paste templates you can use and customize.

-For other request letter types—donation requests, sponsorship letters—see donation request letters.
+For other request letter types including donation requests and sponsorship letters, see donation request letters.

 Why your letter matters